 This news is developing, and this article will be updated regularly.
 Check back often for the latest information.
-For discussion of COVID-19’s impact on admission and testing broadly, see: Impact of COVID-19 on College Admission and Testing
+For a breakdown of COVID-19’s impact on admission and testing broadly, see: Impact of COVID-19 on College Admission and Testing

-- For Spring of 2020 only, traditional AP Exams will not take place.
-AP Exams will be 45-minute, web-based, free response exams.
+- In Spring of 2020, traditional AP Exams did not take place.
+AP Exams were administered as 45-minute, web-based, free response exams.

 - Many colleges are conferring credit for the 2020 AP Exams; some are remaining silent; a few are evaluating: https://www.compassprep.com/2020-ap-exam-policies/

 8/4/2020: Most Scores from the 2020 AP Exams Released

 Register for our upcoming AP webinar, 2020 AP Exams in Review: Score Analysis, College Policies, and Resources for Your New AP Classes, hosted on August 13 at 1:30 PM PT / 4:30 PM ET